barryclark/jekyll-now/_posts/2014-10-15-creating-data-with-post.markdown

 #### Building-up the response

 Once the request is ready, I will focus on building up the response, which is sent from the server to the client.
-Everytime we are creating a new resource, the correct **status code is 201**.
+Everytime that a new resource is created, the correct status code is 201.
 It is recommended that everytime the 201 status code is used, a **Location** header pointing to the new resource should be included in the response.
 This can be quite useful if the client needs that information.
 We will be saving him one request to the webservice by sending the data in the response body (this time as **JSON-formatted data**).

-Let's summarise all the fields to be included in the response:
+Let's summarize all the fields to be included in the response:

 | Response Fields    | Value                                 |
 |--------------------|---------------------------------------|